EvansSchoolPolicyAnalysisAndResearch/411-IFI-Aid/README.md

 Each script has a debug flag that, when set, reduces the number of projects visited and avoids accessing the IFIs website when possible.
 This flag should not be set unless actively changing/updating the scripts.
 To debug, simply add "-debug" to the end of any run command (e.g. `python run_all.py -debug`).
 This flag will make the scripts pull the first five projects from each IFI to reduce time spent when debugging the scripts.

+# ICABR 2022 Analysis
+This repository also contains Stata code in `/stata` that was used to clean and process webscraped IFI project data and OECD ODA data for the 2022 International Consortium on Applied Bioeconomy Research Conference.
+Input data files for both Stata scripts are included in the same folder.

 # Links

 ### African Development Bank (AfDB)